-- pre-clinical laboratory tests, pre-clinical studies in animals, formulation studies and the submission to the FDA of an investigational new drug application; - adequate and well-controlled clinical trials to establish the safety and efficacy of the drug; - the submission of a new drug application or biologic license application to the FDA; and - FDA review and approval of the new drug application or biologics license application.
+•pre-clinical laboratory tests, pre-clinical studies in animals, formulation studies and the submission to the FDA of an investigational new drug application;

+- •adequate and well-controlled clinical trials to establish the safety and efficacy of the drug; - •the submission of a new drug application or biologic license application to the FDA; and - •FDA review and approval of the new drug application or biologics license application.

 Bio-Path's business model relies on developing drug product candidates through Phase II and either entering into out-license agreements with pharmaceutical licensee partners who will be responsible for post-Phase II clinical testing and working with the FDA on necessary regulatory submissions resulting in approval of new drug applications for commercialization, or internally developing a drug product candidate through commercialization.
-For more detailed discussions on the clinical trial processes involvement with the FDA, please refer to Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2012.
+For more detailed discussions on the clinical trial processes involvement with the FDA, please refer to "Part I, Item 1.
+Description of Business - Government Regulation" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012.